Salzburg is fuss-free and effortless. I mean, you get to do so much in no time. I’m serious.

 The Salzach River calmly curving through the pretty old town divided (read united) by a bridge embosomed by love, be flecked with medieval and baroque buildings, skyline defined by spires and domes, a baroque 900-year old hilltop citadel as a backdrop, and the spirit of age-old music traditions; welcome to Salzburg Old Town, all things magical.

-The UNESCO-protected historic old town comprises the majority of tourists attractions in Salzburg.
+The UNESCO-protected historic old town comprises the majority of tourist attractions in Salzburg.

 Getreidegasse with its high-end stores, snuggling medieval narrow houses, and restaurants, elaborately crafted wrought-iron guild signs on entryways, mystical alleyways, idyllic courtyards, and curved corridors is a work of art in itself.

-Salzburg’s busiest and the most famous shopping lane is a perfect introduction to Salzburg’s Old City.
+Salzburg’s busiest and most famous shopping lane is a perfect introduction to Salzburg’s Old City.

 Stopovers at Getreidegasse • Eisl Eis Salon for their organic sheep's milk ice-cream. • Blume & Duft for quintessential Salzburg souvenirs of dried flowers and spice arrangements. • Balkan Grill (sign board reads Bosna Grill) for the best sausages in Salzburg. • Weiber Locksmith's Shop for witnessing the way they make beautiful elaborate wrought-iron guild signs for shops at Getreidegasse